How to take care of your care minutes

 This will mean that watching your care minutes change will be an important part of predicting your future workforce demands.

 Through our work transitioning aged care clients from ACFI to AN-ACC, we field lots of questions related to care minutes and rostering.
-We will share these insights and answer some of your key questions at this webinar.
+We shared these insights at this webinar.

 - What is meant by the target care minutes requirement